-Navigating pay packages and benefits on top of everything else that must be considered in finding a nursing assignment can be overwhelming, so how do you know what to expect when it comes to your housing stipend?
+Navigating pay packages and benefits on top of everything else that must be considered in finding a travel nursing assignment can be overwhelming, so how do you know what to expect when it comes to your housing stipend?
+This article is going to explain the different housing options for people on a traveling nursing assignment and will also cover important components of travel nursing pay like traveling reimbursement and housing stipends.

 As a travel nurse, you can receive three types of tax-free stipends in your job contract: a meals and incidentals stipend meant to cover meals and other miscellaneous costs you may encounter, a housing stipend to pay for housing options, and, in some cases, arrival reimbursements to help cover the cost of travel expenses from your house to one of the facilities.
 A great way to minimize your arrival costs is to apply for a travel nursing extension at your current facility.

 The average housing stipend for travel nurses is an amount of money that’s intended to reimburse the cost of rent while on a nursing assignment.
 The GSA, or Government Services Administration, oversees these pay rates for all counties in the United States.
-These reimbursements are determined as a per day, or “per diem” rate and can fluctuate strongly between counties and seasons.
+These reimbursements that are given by your travel nursing agency are determined as a per day, or “per diem” rate and can fluctuate strongly between counties and seasons.

 Why Do Some Areas Pay So Much More?